danielkorat/Lung-Cancer-Risk-Prediction/README.md

 The `preprocess.py` module accepts a directory `path/to/data` containing multiple CT volumes, performs several preprocessing steps, and writes each volume as an `.npz` file in `path/to/data_preprocssed`.
 The preprocessing steps include methods from [this](https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial/notebook) tutorial and include:

-- Resampling to a 1.4mm voxel size (slow).
+- Resampling to a 1.5mm voxel size (slow)
-- Coarse lung segmentation – used to compute lung center for alignment and reduction of problem space.
+- Coarse lung segmentation – used to compute lung center for alignment and reduction of problem space

 To save storage space, the following preprocessing steps are performed online (during training/inference):

-- Windowing – clip pixel values to focus on lung volume.
+- Windowing – clip pixel values to focus on lung volume
 - RGB normalization

 ### Provided checkpoint